 She was a member of The Allen Group from 2004-2011.
 The Allen Group was ranked among the top 5 real estate teams in the State of Oklahoma 4 years straight.
 In 2012 Natalie decided to step out on her own as an independent Listing and Selling Realtor while maintaining her relationship with RE/MAX First.
 Natalie received the RE/MAX Executive Club Award in 2010, 2012, and 2013.
-She joined the 100% club in 2014 and continued that success in 2015 and 2016.
+She joined the 100% club in 2014 and continued that success in 2015-2017.
 Her colleagues in the RE/MAX First office voted Natalie "Most Cooperative Spirit" for 2013 and 2014.
 She achieved the designation of Military Residential Specialist in 2014.
 When she’s not helping people move into Oklahoma, Natalie loves to teach Zumba Fitness classes, sing and play the piano.

 A REALTOR® is a member of the National Association of REALTORS® and subscribes to its strict Code of Ethics.